-My 14 month old had a little Hello Kitty hat and white cuddly clothes for her trick-or-treating costume.
+For my daughter’s first time trick-or-treating as a 14 month old, she had a little Hello Kitty hat and white cuddly clothes for her costume.
 A friend suggested to me that I draw whiskers on her, and I thought about it.
 Of course it was relatively last minute, so I didn’t really have time to look.
 But I also thought about how I didn’t want to toxic Halloween makeup on my sweet baby’s face.
 So I opted out of putting anything on her face (also to save us both the trauma of trying to draw straight lines on it!).

 “Halloween is the time for all things scary.
 Goblins, ghosts, haunted houses…

 And while I was prepared for these frightful sights, the scariest thing I saw this week was at a popular drug store chain.

 Like many parents this weekend, I was shopping for Halloween makeup for my three young children.
 I picked up a package of face paint plastered with photos of young kids, and turned it over to read the instructions.
 At the top of the package it read, “This product is safe for use”.

 The irony is what came next:

 “Not to be used on children under 12”.

 Reading the ingredient list, I found a slew of hard-to-pronounce chemicals, including petrolatum and parabens (a cancer-causing estrogen-mimic).
 And the rest of the Halloween makeup on display was not any better.
 They all listed dangerous chemicals in their ingredients – even when having claimed to be “safe for use.”